LilyTronics/lily_py_unit_test/readme.md

 Preceding the test cases, an optional setup method is executed.
 If the setup fails, execution is stopped.
-Following the test cases a teardown method will be executed, regardless whether the test cases are passed or failed.
+Following the test cases a teardown method will be executed, regardless whether the test cases passed or failed.

 ## Test suite creation